ovh/docs/pages/public_cloud/public_cloud_databases/Load_Balancer_Create_L7/guide.en-gb.md

 2. **Managing Listeners**:
    - Find the listener to which you want to add L7 policies and click on it to access its details.
    - In the listener's details, locate and click on the `L7 policies` tab.
 This tab lists all existing policies.
-   - To add a new policy, click on the `Create L7 Policy` button.
+   - To add a new policy, click on the `Create L7 Policy`{.action} button.

 3. **Creating the L7 Policy**:
    - You will be guided through a form to define:
      - **Policy Name**: Assign a unique name to the policy.
-     - **Action**: Choose the action that the policy should execute (e.g., REDIRECT_TO_URL, REDIRECT_TO_POOL, REJECT).
+     - **Action**: Choose the action that the policy should execute (e.g. REDIRECT_TO_URL, REDIRECT_TO_POOL, REJECT).
      - **Specific Conditions**: Define any specific criteria that must be met for the policy to be activated.

 4. **Adding Rules to the Policy**:
    - Once the policy is created, to add specific rules to this policy, return to the L7 policy details screen.
-   - Click on `Add Rule` to set up the rules that will determine the specific conditions under which the policy will apply.
+   - Click on `Add Rule`{.action} to set up the rules that will determine the specific conditions under which the policy will apply.
      - You will be prompted to specify criteria such as the type of condition (URI, Header, Cookie), the type of comparison (EQUAL_TO, STARTS_WITH, etc.), and the values to compare.

 ### Management Tools

 - **CLI (Command Line Interface)**: Ideal for those who prefer a scriptable and rapid approach to configuration management.
 - **Horizon (Graphical Interface)**: Perfect for those who favor an intuitive visual interface for navigation and configuration management.
-Horizon is particularly useful for users less familiar with command-line operations.
+Horizon is particularly useful for users less familiar with command line operations.

 Whether you choose the CLI for its speed and flexibility in scripting, or Horizon for its ease of use and intuitive graphical interface, these tools significantly enhance your ability to finely manage incoming traffic on your applications deployed at OVHcloud.